How Grace of Belle Was Born (and Reborn)

 It was transactional.
 Detached.

 I didn’t know the people making those products—or whether they were treated fairly.
 I wanted to believe everything was above line, but I couldn't be sure.
-I was simply a storefront for these items, and I had no personal connection to the makers.
-What if I was supporting something that was actually, bad?
-Like, very against what I believed in?
+I was simply a storefront for these items, and I had no personal connection to the makers and not even shipping these items.

-All the unknowns were off putting, and it was enough to turn me away from drop-shipping completely.
+Those questions were enough to turn me away from drop-shipping altogether.

 I knew that if I ever sold products, I needed to be more involved in the whole operation to feel comfortable and confident.